api3dao/oev-docs/docs/oev/searchers/dapis/index.md

 <!-- NOTE: Source = https://excalidraw.com/#json=YBOgsQx3LnXa_ct_qkAUr,W0k3A5A4Ln6BhECwl4OB6A -->
 <img src="./oev-proxy.svg" />

-The OEV feed is specific to the dApp and its' update only reflects the price for the dApp which uses this proxy.
+The OEV feed is specific to the dApp and its update only reflects the price for the dApp which uses this proxy.
 This is accomplished by proxy having an immutable dApp ID field.
 This allows for separate auctions being held for each dApp.